-The biographies of each of the Directors can be found on pages 36 to 37.
+The biographies of each of the Directors can be found on page 20.

-Evaluate Board performance based on clear • and relevant objectives, seeking continuous improvement
+7. Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement

 During the financial year ended 31 March 2023, the Chairman led a formal review of the Board, its Committees and each Director.
 The performance evaluation of the Chairman was undertaken by the Chair of the Remuneration Committee, David Coghlan.
 The review centred on the following areas: